Skip to main content

 IBM AIX NVMe/FC does not support some Asynchronous notifications (AENs) that ONTAP publishes.
 This sub-optimal ANA handling will result in sub optimal performance during SFO operations.

-Before troubleshooting any NVMe/FC failures, verify that you are running a configuration that is compliant with the Interoperability Matrix Tool (IMT) specifications.
-If you are still facing issues, contact NetApp support for further triage.
+Before troubleshooting any NVMe/FC failures, verify that you are running a configuration that is compliant with the IMT specifications.
+If you continue to have issues, contact NetApp support.